marcusvieira88/react-frontend/README.md

 # Code Challenge

-This app was built to respond to the code challenge of Adviqo.
+This app was built to respond to the code challenge.

 ## Frameworks